vipul2802/o365hq.com/content/services/OneDrive for Business - Personal Document Migration from File Server.md

 ### Prerequisites

-1. You must have an Azure AD (Office 365) tenant, with OneDrive for Business licenses assigned to your users
+1. You must have an Azure AD (Microsoft 365) tenant, with OneDrive for Business licenses assigned to your users
 2. You must have admin access to the source file server